IvanITD/CSharp-Players-Guide-5th/README.md

 C# Player's Guide 5th

 My C# Player's Guide 5th solutions.
-Here you can find my way of solving the given tasks in the amazing given book.
+Here you can find my way of solving the given tasks in this amazing given book.